lmiller1990/source-map-visualizer/DECODING.md

 }
 ```

-If there is not continuation bit, we can just check the least significant bit to see if it positive or negative, then return the fina value.
+If there is not continuation bit, we can just check the least significant bit to see if the value is positive or negative, then return the final value.

 ```ts
 function decode(str: string) {